Union Reservoir Nature Area

 Swim Beach Opening Delayed for Safety

-After a safety review with Recreation staff, Park Rangers, and Risk Management, the City has decided to delay opening the Union Reservoir Swim Beach, which was planned for Memorial Day weekend.
+Following a safety review by Recreation staff, Park Rangers, and Risk Management, the City has delayed opening the Swim Beach, originally planned for Memorial Day weekend.
+As of June 6, water has not yet reached the swim area.
+Staff are monitoring conditions and will reassess weekly.

 Why the Delay?